Former MNGOP staff allege 'toxic' culture, sexual harassment at the party

 Many have cited Carnahan's close relationship with Anton "Tony" Lazzaro, a prolific GOP donor and activist who was arrested last week on federal charges of sex trafficking.
 Lazzaro became deeply involved in state politics through his friendship with Carnahan.

 Since his arrest, other allegations have flooded social media about Carnahan's leadership of the party.
-Multiple women detailed in social media posts their experiences being harassed or spoken to inappropriately by staff in the party, a culture that went unchecked.
+Multiple women detailed in social media posts their experiences being harassed or spoken to inappropriately by staff in the party, a culture they said went unchecked.

 "I don't think young women are safe in politics," said Kayla Khang, who interned for the party when she was 17 and said male party staffers had inappropriate conversations with her and frequently made comments that made her uncomfortable.
 She said she was warned specifically about being alone with one former party staffer.

-Sen. Karin Housley, R-Stillwater, said allegations that the party leadership "could have known about sexual harrasment allegations involving one of its staff and done nothing is beyond the pale and reprehensible."
+Sen. Karin Housley, R-Stillwater, said allegations that the party leadership "could have known about sexual harassment allegations involving one of its staff and done nothing is beyond the pale and reprehensible."

-Carnahan has distanced herself from Lazzaro as one of thousands of donors who contribute to the party.
+In a statement to the Star Tribune, the party said "none of the allegations brought forth publicly in recent days were ever brought to the Republican Party of Minnesota's Human Resources Director or the Chair."

+"Had they been brought forth; appropriate action would have been taken.
+The Republican Party of Minnesota stands with all victims of sexual harassment or assault.
+The allegation that the Republican Party of Minnesota, its staff, or the Chair would ignore such complaints is blatantly false," the statement said.

 But others say the situation has gotten so volatile that she needs to step down for the good of the party, which needs to focus on winning state races in the 2022 midterm election.

-"Stories will continue to break, activists will check out, candidates will suffer and what's left of our donor pool will dry up," Max Rymer, an RNC Committeeman and member of the party's executive board, said in a statement on Wednesday.
+"Stories will continue to break, activists will check out, candidates will suffer and what's left of our donor pool will dry up," Max Rymer, a Republican National Committee committeeman and member of the party's executive board, said in a statement on Wednesday.
 "Instead of the story being about Tim Walz's failures, or our platform, or our candidates, it will be about Anton Lazzaro and Jennifer Carnahan."

-The executive board meets Thursday evening at the party's headquarters in Edina.
-Carnahan, who showed no signs of stepping down in two radio interviews Tuesday, said she's also considering bringing the issue to the larger state Republican central committee.
+Some Republican critics of Carnahan plan to rally outside the Thursday executive board meeting at the party's headquarters in Edina.
+Carnahan, who during two radio interviews Tuesday showed no signs of stepping down, said she's also considering bringing the issue to the larger state Republican Central Committee.

 Briana Bierschbach • 651-925-5042